taataa/tapspace/docs/dev/design.md

 - Remember, we are building a toolbox to build features to applications, not the features themselves.
 - Maximal expressiveness with minimal set of building blocks.

+Embrace the idempotency:
+- Identical calls should cause side effects only once, regardless of the number of consequent calls.
+In other words, allow duplicate calls when they would cause no issues.
+- For example, duplicate removal of a component should remove the component once and let the unnecessary removal pass silently.
+  - Downside: the extra removal may indicate a problem in the app code, which a warning or exception could help to solve.
+  - Upside: in asynchronous setting common in web apps, the execution order and frequency can be difficult to observe and control.
+If duplicate calls threw exceptions, the app would always need to set checks that the operation can be performed.
+Often the need for such checks is recognized only after a hard session of debugging.
+Therefore it is better to design functions to be idempotent when there is no strong reasons agaist it.
+- Examples of situations where idempotency is great:
+  - component removal
+  - component addition
+  - value setting over increments: provide setSomething instead of increaseSomething.
+  - storing a value.
+  - wherever implementing idempotency is only matter of replacing an exception with silence.
+However, care must be taken to still throw an exception if the argument is clearly malformed and should not allow calling even once.
+- Examples here idempotency should not be applied:
+  - transformations, because they are designed to work incrementally.
+  - where implementing it would require extra state logic, for example flags like `didCall` or `handled`.

 ## Construction